 David Trousselle is a tiny producer in the Hautes Cotes de Beaune.
 While this appellation is quite vast, his vineyards are extremely well located, nestled in a valley between St Aubin and St Romain.
-Trousselle is a fine viticulturist, and in fact, he was referred to us by Pierre Boisson of Boisson-Vadot, who is collaborating with Trousselle on a new Boisson vineyard project in the Hautes Cotes for which he will be handling the farming.
+Trousselle is a fine viticulturist, and in fact, he was referred to us by Pierre Boisson of Boisson-Vadot, who is collaborating with Trousselle on a new Boisson vineyard project in the Hautes Cotes for which he handles the farming.

 The vinification here is quite simple.
 Grapes are hand harvested, and brought to the cellar where they are sorted prior to fermentation.
 Whites are barrel fermented in the classical Burgundian fashion.
 Reds are de-stemmed, and then given a very gentle maceration/fermentation of 15-20 days and raised in barrel.
 In both cases, minimal new wood is used (10-20% max).